collabnix/kubelabs/Logging101/fluentd.md

 Consistency is key when it comes to fluentd.
 It needs to run continuously and gather as much data as possible without fail.
 This means that it can't, for any reason, stop working.
 This is the architecture on which fluentd was built.

+Now, you might think that this sounds a little bit like Logstash.
+That's because it is.
+If you are using fluentd, then you don't have to also use LogStash.
+However, the rest of the ELK stack is fully usable alongside fluentd.

 ## How does it work?

 To start, you need to deploy fluentd to your cluster.
 Once that's done, Fluentd will start collecting logs from each and every application.
 This includes applications that you have created yourself, as well as any third-party applications that you may be using.
 All of these applications may choose to output logs in different ways, and this is where Fluentd steps in again.